AutoCheck: Automatically Identifying Variables for Checkpointing by Data Dependency Analysis: Introduction

 While these C/R libraries are powerful, programmers must have domain knowledge to identify which variables to checkpoint.
 Unfortunately, many programmers do not have such knowledge.
 On the other hand, domain scientists who have domain knowledge can still have problems identifying which variables to checkpoint without expertise in fault tolerance.
 Furthermore, real-world HPC applications can be extremely complicated, composed of nested function calls, complex data structures, and intricate data dependency.
 Additionally, it is often a trial-and-error process, which is challenging and prone to errors, inconsistencies, and subjective interpretations, even for professionals, to identify which variables to checkpoint.
 As a consequence, there is a need for an approach and a tool that can identify which variables to checkpoint and pass over to C/R developers who are responsible for the implementation.

-To solve this problem, we propose \textbf{AutoCheck}, an analytical model and tool that can automatically identify \emph{critical variables} (or \emph{variables necessary for checkpointing to correctly restart upon failures}). \textit{Our solution is the first of its kind.} AutoCheck is a complement to existing C/R libraries.
+To solve this problem, we propose \textbf{AutoCheck}, an analytical model and tool that can \emph{automatically} identify \emph{critical variables} (or \textbf{\emph{the minimal set of variables necessary for checkpointing to correctly restart upon failures}}). \textit{Our solution is the first of its kind.} AutoCheck is a complement to existing C/R libraries.
 AutoCheck frees programmers and domain scientists from prohibitive workloads, which require understanding algorithm semantics and manually tracking \emph{complicated} data dependency across nested loops and function calls, via efficiently tracking dynamic data dependency and a collection of heuristics for identifying critical variables for checkpointing \emph{automatically}.

-AutoCheck's analytical model takes the dynamic application execution trace as input and has three key modules. \emph{First}, identifying the main computation loop's input variables, for which we identify these variables defined before and used inside the main computation loop for further analysis.
+AutoCheck's analytical model takes the dynamic application execution trace as input and has two key modules. \emph{First}, identifying the main computation loop's input variables, for which we identify these variables defined before and used inside the main computation loop for further analysis.
 This allows us to confine the critical variables to analyze. \emph{Second}, we track and extract the data dependency \emph{only} to those variables by \emph{selectively} iterating the dynamic instructions, and propose a composition of optimizations to construct a \emph{contracted} data dependency graph (DDG).
-It allows us to quickly and progressively pinpoint useful information from \emph{complicated} data dependencies. \emph{Third}, for the first time, we summarize three data dependency patterns at individual variables for C/R, which are write-after-read, outcome, partially-overwritten.
+It allows us to quickly and progressively pinpoint useful information from \emph{complicated} data dependencies.
+In summary, the contributions of this paper are, \begin{enumerate}